-Academic Collaborative Center Inclusive Labor Market
+Academic Collaborative Center for an Inclusive Labor Market

 CNV, CSU, ING, NS, Philips, Rabobank, Randstad and UWV are core partners: they form the core team of the academic workshop that sets the course and participate in the entire program.